crimebusterbot/central-api/readme.md

 }
 ```

-Now you can do a webshop check in with the following request:
+Now you can do a webshop check in with the following request to `/v1/webshop/check`:

 ```
 { "url": "http://whatever" }